 Signing-up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

-When I flew from Austin to Memphis, with a connection in Houston, the day after Thanksgiving, I braced for the worst airport conditions.
+Last year I flew from Austin to Memphis, with a connection in Houston, the day after Thanksgiving.
+I braced for the worst airport conditions.
 Flights were full, and the airport was full of people who only fly once or twice a year.

 But I had solace.
 My United℠ Explorer Card comes with 2 annual passes to the United airline lounge, and priority boarding so I wouldn’t have to compete for overhead space.
 On this day, those perks turned what could’ve been stressful into a manageable – and even fun – experience.

-And through January 8, 2019, you can earn up to 65,000 United Airlines miles after meeting tiered minimum spending requirements on the Chase United Explorer card.
-This is the best public offer there’s ever been!
+And through May 16, 2019, you can earn up to 60,000 United Airlines miles after meeting tiered minimum spending requirements on the Chase United Explorer card.

 Here’s why I’ll keep the card forever!

-Earn up to 65,000 United Airlines Miles With the Chase United Explorer Card
+Earn up to 6o,000 United Airlines Miles With the Chase United Explorer Card

-- 40,000 United Airlines miles after spending $2,000 on purchases within the first 3 months of opening your account
+- 40,000 United Airlines miles after spending $2,000 on purchases within the first 3 months of account opening

-- An additional 25,000 United Airlines miles after spending $10,000 total on purchases within the first 6 months of opening your account
+- Additional 20,000 United Airlines miles after spending a total of $8,000 on purchases within the first 6 months of account opening

-This is the highest public offer we’ve seen.
-The offer ends January 8, 2019, so apply soon if you’re interested.
+The offer ends May 16, 2019, so apply soon if you’re interested.
 You’ll also get:

 - 2 United Airlines miles per $1 you spend on purchases from United Airlines